nhi-nguyen-csis/nhi-nguyen-csis/README.md

 ### Hi there, I'm Nhi Nguyen 👋

 - 💙 I love food, programming, traveling, signing, and dancing
-- 🌱 I’m currently learning mobile app development and learning to play ukulele
+- 🌱 I’m currently studying mobile app development and learning to play ukulele
 - 👯 I’m looking to collaborate on any mobile app projects
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/nhi-nguyen-csis/)
 - 😄 Pronouns: She/her/hers